 “Who is here?”
 Lord Ji also went to the window.
-Looking down on the alleyway, he saw a blood smeared heavily injured man being taken to a horse-drawn carriage by several kung fu guys under the instruction of Lady Xia, the serial royal investigator from Royal Discipline Committee.
+Looking down on the alleyway, he saw a blood-smeared heavily injured man being taken to a horse-drawn carriage by several kung fu guys under the instruction of Lady Xia, the serial royal investigator from Royal Discipline Committee.

-In the Royal Discipline Committee, a gravely ill Mei Changsu had been locked in the humid and cold solitary confinement in basement.
+In the Royal Discipline Committee, a gravely ill Mei Changsu had been locked in the humid and cold solitary confinement in the basement.

 Xia Jiang hoped the experience would be daunting enough to break Mei Changsu’s will.